Diffuse scattering in metallic tin polymorphs

 \section{Conclusions}

-We provide an accurate description of the lattice dynamics of the metallic tin $\beta$ and $\gamma$ polymorphs.
-It was shown that the diffuse and inelastic scattering from phonons can be described to a good approximation in the frame of one-phonon scattering within the harmonic approximation.
-The observed features are reproduced in great detail by DFPT at arbitrary momentum transfers.
-The strong influence of the electron subsystem on inter-ionic interactions causes anomalies in the phonon dispersion relations.
+This work demonstrates that the combination of TDS, IXS and \textit{ab initio} lattice dynamics calculation provides an optimized strategy in the study of lattice dynamics.
+Characteristic and anomalous features can be identified by the inspection of TDS intensity distribution in reciprocal space.
+Selected features were further investigated by momentum resolved IXS and confronted to the calculation.
+We show with experimental evidence that first principles calculations give a precise and detailed quantitative description of the lattice dynamics of the metallic tin $\beta$ and $\gamma$ polymorphs.
+The experimentally observed anomalies in the phonon dispersions are well reproduced by our calculation due to a very accurate description of the Fermi surface.
+The shapes of diffuse features are remarkably well reproduced by our calculations in harmonic approximation.
+This implies that higher order scattering processes and anharmonic effects at room temperature are much less pronounced than previously postulated.
 An unusual asymmetry of thermal diffuse scattering is observed in $\beta$-tin which is related to the non-symmorphic structure.
 The comparison of TDS from $\beta$- and $\gamma$-tin reveals a strong resemblance and reflects the symmetry relation between the two structures and a strong similarity of the underlying potential.